cyanwaves-audio/Weyland-Synth/README.md

 Weyland DOS-1 is a digital monophonic synthesizer built from scratch around an ESP32-S3.

-It features two oscillators, waveform selection, oscillator mix and detune, an AR envelope, a low-pass filter, drive, and an LFO assignable to oscillator pitch or filter cutoff.
+It features two oscillators, waveform selection, oscillator mix and detune, an AR envelope, a low-pass filter, drive, and an LFO assignable to oscillator 2 pitch or filter cutoff (or off).
 Audio is generated at 48 kHz and sent through a PCM5102A DAC.

 Weyland accepts USB MIDI directly as a device or through an RP2040-based USB host bridge, allowing it to work with class-compliant USB MIDI controllers without a computer.